Need some motivation to get into yoga class? Finding the best sustainable yoga clothing for your vibe can help!

 Picking the best yoga tops isn’t just about choosing what looks nice – comfort and practicality are also highly important.
 Stay away from tops that are too loose, or they’ll ride up when you’re doing inversions, covering your mouth and inhibiting your breathing, and maybe showing bits you’d rather not have on display.
 Look for something that’s tight but not overly binding.
 Yoga tops should have some stretch and be made out of natural, breathable material, of course.

 For some, a tee shirt is too loose.
 But a tank top is too revealing.
-So this fitted polka dot top by Wear It To Heart in breathable Salutex fabrics is the perfect yoga gear for staying comfortable whilst forming your favourite poses – looks good with jeans, too!
+So this fitted top by Stella McCartney for Parley for the Oceans is the perfect yoga gear for staying comfortable whilst forming your favourite poses – looks good with jeans, too!
+It’s is constructed with breathable mesh panels at the back and sides, to keep you cool no matter how intense your workouts are.
+This close-fit style is made from moisture-wicking Climalite® fabric that’s woven with recycled polyester yarns to reduce its environmental impact.

 Most – but not all – prefer yoga pants that are form fitting.
 This prevent your pants from hindering you while practicing yoga moves and makes it easier for your yoga instructor to see your form.
 Others prefer something a bit looser, as they may not feel fully confident or comfortable in second-skin like pants.
 It’s fine to wear looser yoga pants, just be sure they’re not too baggy, or you could get injured if your clothes that get twisted or stuck easily.